Michael A. Valenti

-Achievements Mr. Valenti has over 31 years of practice experience in a wide array of business and commercial litigation matters, including:
+Achievements Mr. Valenti has over 33 years of practice experience in a wide array of matters including:

-- In February of 2018, Mr. Valenti obtained an Arbitration Award from FINRA Arbitration Panel in the amount of $445,000 on behalf of an elderly client based upon improper activity in her account by a large regional brokerage firm and its agent who was serving as her financial advisor.
+• Mr. Valenti has helped investors who have been victimized by fraudsters, unscrupulous financial advisors, and broker-dealers recover millions of dollars in damages by way of trial, hearing, or settlement.
+A representative case includes: In February of 2018, Mr. Valenti obtained an Arbitration Award from FINRA Arbitration Panel in the amount of $445,000 on behalf of an elderly client based upon improper activity in her account by a large regional brokerage firm and its agent who was serving as her financial advisor.
 This award was heavily publicized in the local media and the national press covering the financial services industry.
-A link from one of these publications appears below. https://onwallstreet.financial-planning.com/news/hilliard-lyons-loses-445k-case-to-elderly-client
+A link from one of these publications appears below. https://onwallstreet.finan cial-planning.com/news/hilliard-lyons-loses-445k-case-to-elderly-client

 Invited to speak at academic institutions on securities law matters.
 Links to some of the articles in which Mr. Valenti is quoted appear below:

-- Representing numerous energy companies and individuals in proceedings brought by or before the Kentucky Department of Financial Institutions regarding claims arising from the offering of oil and gas investments.
+• Representing numerous energy companies and individuals in proceedings brought by or before securities regulatory bodies regarding claims arising from the offering of oil and gas investments.

-Mr. Valenti also has substantial experience in representing clients of varying sizes with respect to business formation, acquisition and sale matters.
-His experience in these areas includes preparation of private placement memoranda, subscription agreements and other offering documents in connection with the raising of capital for restaurant concepts and oil and gas partnerships.
-Mr. Valenti has also prepared operating agreements and buy/sell agreements for both newly formed and established businesses, ranging from the most basic to much more complex agreements in order to suit the needs of each particular client.
+Mr. Valenti also has substantial experience in representing clients of varying sizes with respect to business transaction matters, particularly in the securities law area.
+His experience includes preparation of private placement memoranda, subscription agreements and other offering documents in connection with the raising of capital for organic farming companies, restaurant concepts and other businesses.
+Mr. Valenti has also prepared operating agreements, buy/sell agreements, employment agreements, license agreements, and other types of agreements for both newly formed and established businesses, ranging from the most basic to much more complex agreements in order to suit the needs of each particular client.
 Finally, Mr. Valenti has counseled numerous clients in connection with the acquisition of several types of businesses, including medical practices and home health care companies.
+Mr. Valenti believes that he brings a unique perspective to the practice of law in the business arena because his substantial litigation experience helps him anticipate issues that may arise in the transactional documents which he often prepares for clients.

 Mr. Valenti has received a Diploma in Trial Advocacy Skills from the National Institute of Trial Advocacy in March of 1992.
 Mr. Valenti also received the Continuing Legal Education Award from the Kentucky Bar Association in July of 1994 and the Donated Legal Services Award from The Kentucky Bar Association in June of 1996.